 24. How Much Do You Charge Overtime?

-Most venues will have a noise curfew, but should they allow you to continue playing music later (you can apply for a late license or move to a quieter sound system, for example) or it takes longer to pack away than expected, check if there’s a big overtime fee.
+Most venues will have a noise curfew, but should they allow you to continue playing music later (you can apply for a late licence or move to a quieter sound system, for example) or it takes longer to pack away than expected, check if there’s a big overtime fee.

 25. Are You Insured?